 Lesson from medical tourism.

-These migration pattern and underlying reasons offer insight in the way the health services delivery models should be planned.
-With increasing internet penetration , increasing disposable income , decreasing travel cost and free information flow, physical proximity of the services is not the actual criteria on which a patient access a health facility.
-This seems to be more valid in case of the public funded health care facilities.
-Majority of investment goes into construction of facility , manpower hiring and equipment purchase.
-The intangible qualities like patient care , connectivity , out reach and brand building are often ignored.
-I could not find a single government funded hospital in UP, in the list of NABH accredited hospitals.
-It is uncommon to see government hospital having a functional website.
-If at all there are one, it mostly displays the achievements of the office bearers rather that the services and contact details.
-It is very difficult to locate the facilities, services and service providers as most of the government hospital do not have anything like patients reception and information system.
-The patients care is unsatisfactory.
-All these services and accreditation do warrant an additional financial resources.
-These facilities continues to be underutilised in spite of significant budgetary outlay.
-Facilities lacking result oriented corporate work environment could not deliver the services demanded by the patients.
-Health care being very labour intensive , is difficult to manage in government setting because of administrative inertia.
+These migration patterns and underlying reasons offer insight into the way the health services delivery models should be planned.
+With increasing internet penetration, increasing disposable income, decreasing travel costs, and free information flow, the physical proximity of the services is not the actual criteria on which a patient accesses a health facility.
+This seems to be more valid in the case of the public-funded health care facilities.
+The majority of investment goes into the construction of facilities, manpower hiring, and equipment purchase.
+The intangible qualities like patient care, connectivity, outreach, and brand building are often ignored.
+I could not find a single government-funded hospital in UP, in the list of NABH accredited hospitals.
+It is uncommon to see government hospitals having a functional website.
+If at all there are one, it mostly displays the achievements of the office bearers rather than the services and contact details.
+It is very difficult to locate the facilities, services, and service providers as most of the government hospitals do not have anything like a patient reception and information system.
+The patient’s care is unsatisfactory.
+All these services and accreditation do warrant additional financial resources.
+These facilities continue to be underutilized in spite of significant budgetary outlay.
+Facilities lacking a result-oriented corporate work environment could not deliver the services demanded by the patients.
+Health care is very labor-intensive, is difficult to manage in a government setting because of administrative inertia.

 A health facility is rated not by what it has, but by what it delivers.

-What are the issue I failed to identify .
+What are the issues I failed to identify?
 Please share your views in the comments below.